Italians have always had complex relations with the heritage of Ancient Rome which

 of his statue found at Prima Porta.

 Each legion was divided into ten cohorts, having their own vexillum (standard).
 The vexilifer who was in charge of bearing the standard had no other weapons than the skin of a wild beast to protect himself, as a novel Hercules.
-These standards were not just tools to boost the morale of the troops, but they provided both commanders and soldiers with useful reference points during the fight.

 The German Legion